 Greater New Haven Clean Cities Coalition

-Previously, Wessel led the Green Parking Council, a national 501(c)(3) organization fostering green parking practices through certification and credentialing programs, open-sourced standards, professional leadership and educational development.
-He was previously Deputy Economic Development Administrator and Director of Traffic & Parking for the City of New Haven, CT and served on the boards of the New Haven Parking Authority, the Greater New Haven Transit District and Greater New Haven Clean Cities.
+Previously, Wessel led the Green Parking Council, a national 501(c)(3) organization fostering green parking practices through certification and credentialing programs, open-sourced standards, professional leadership, and educational development.
+Earlier he was Deputy Economic Development Administrator and Director of Traffic & Parking for the City of New Haven, CT and served on the boards of the New Haven Parking Authority, the Greater New Haven Transit District and Greater New Haven Clean Cities.
 Under his leadership, New Haven introduced electric vehicle shuttle buses, upgraded parking enforcement and meter technology and increased parking revenue dramatically.

 - Designated: October 05, 1995

-- Area: 625 sq. mi.
+- Area: 4,971 sq. mi.

 Alternative Fueling Stations

 - Electric (charging outlets): 2,471

 - Ethanol (E85): 3

 - Propane: 20